 Christ the Good Shepherd Lutheran Church is a spiritual community that celebrates the gifts of God that empower us to engage in the struggles of life, to care for each other, and to serve Christ where we work and live.
 Christ the Good Shepherd Lutheran Church commits to being a Reconciling In Christ congregation.
-We welcome the participation of people of all ages, ethnic backgrounds, sexual orientations, gender identities, educational backgrounds, and economic conditions—all who want to join in community to honor God and be of service to people.
+We welcome the participation of people of all ages, ethnic background, sexual orientation, gender identity, education, physical ability, mental health, nationality, and socio-economic status—all who want to join us in serving the world with gratitude, reflecting the unconditional love of God.
 Our unity is in Christ.

 The Rainbow Fish

 Have you seen our Rainbow Fish?
 What does it mean?
 You probably recognize the use of the fish symbol — a symbol for Christianity since the days of the early church.
 In recent times, the fish symbol is often found on churches, businesses, and even ads and cars.
 The rainbow, another Christian symbol, was given to Noah from God with a promise and reminder that the world would never again be destroyed as it was in the flood.

 Since the late 21st century, the rainbow has been used to symbolize diversity, and was chosen as a symbol for the Rainbow Coalition in the struggle for civil rights.
 In the late 70’s, the gay and lesbian community also adopted it as a symbol of diversity, and you see the “gay flag” on everything from homes and businesses to cars and ads.
 It’s a symbol that sends the message that people are valued for their differences, and that everyone is welcome.